 What I do

-My goal is to foster student curiosity, passion and excitement by introducing them to the ways the scientific method can be applied to understand seemingly intangible phenomena, like human emotion.
+My goal is to foster student curiosity, passion and excitement by introducing the ways the scientific method can be applied to understand seemingly intangible phenomena, like human emotion.

 In addition, I am interested in how attention, thought and memory change and are changed by emotion.
 Specifically, I examine processes that are characterized by emotion-cognition interactions, such as emotion regulation, the cognitive generation of emotion and emotional awareness.